THE US-MADE KENS

 There was at least one exclusive made for the Japanese market.
 It came as part of a Royal Wedding Dressed Doll ‘set’ (there is a companion Barbie), and even the Ken is interesting as, despite being a painted hair Ken, he was given a kind of flocking.
 I’ve seen four of these Kens, all identical with this odd fuzzy brunette hair wearing a brocade tuxedo, with shiny dress shirt and yellow bow tie.
 The tux jacket is labelled.
 I’ve seen two versions pictured with a samurai sword, but, without any contemporary printed reference, can only presume that it was originally part of the outfit.
 To judge by the ‘blushing’ Kens used, it should date from 1966, but I’ve read that he was produced, in an extremely limited edition, to commemorate the wedding of Prince Masahito Hitachi to Hanako Tsugaru in 1964.
 In 2016 two sold at auction in Japan for well over six thousand dollars each, making him the most expensive Ken ever.

-The beautiful bright-eyed ‘blushing’ Kens below were found in a Japanese auction, but without boxes or clothing, so there was no way of knowing any more about them, and why they have JAPAN stickers on their chins.
+The beautiful bright-eyed ‘blushing’ Kens below were found in a Japanese auction, but without boxes or clothing, so there was no way of knowing any more about them, or why they have JAPAN stickers on their chins.
 Many thanks to Yuko K. for sending these photos.
-If anyone can provide more information please write to: email@example.com.
+If anyone can provide more information please write to: firstname.lastname@example.org.

 Note how the Tuxedo in this earlier booklet is shown with the corsage worn as a boutonniere.